 The observations are all simulated from Teide Observatory, Tenerife, Canary Islands, Spain (observation code 954).
 The simulation windows are summarized in Table 2.
 For all the cases 15 equally spaced optical observations are simulated within the observation window.
-The spacecraft is considered observable when it has an elevation above 10 deg, it is in sunlight, and the Sun has an elevation lower than -7 deg).
-As a result, different gaps between observations are considered, going from a separation of 43.2 s for the LEO case to 2160 s for the GEO case.
-This approximately translates in a average angular separation between observations (on the orbit) of 2.4 deg the LEO and 9.1 deg for GEO case.
-The GTO object is observed before the apogee on an orbital arc of approximately 20.7 deg.
+The spacecraft is considered observable when its elevation is above 10 deg, is in sunlight, and the Sun has an elevation lower than -7 deg.
+As a result, different observation gaps are considered, ranging from 522 s for the GTO case to 2160 s for the GEO case.
+The GTO object is observed before the apogee for an arc length of approximately 20.7 deg.
 The average separation between observations is 1.5 deg, with maximum and minimum values of 1.9 and 1.3 deg, respectively.
-On the contrary the Molniya object is observed before the apogee on an orbital arc of 13.4 deg.
+The Molniya object is observed before the apogee on an arc length of 13.4 deg.
 In this case the mean, maximum, and minimum observation separations are 1, 1.1, and 0.8 deg.
-For all the cases the central observations (i.e. observations 7,8,9) are used for the IOD, whereas the remaining ones for orbit update.
-Finally, pertaining to the observation accuracies we consider a standard deviation of 0.5 arcsec for all the observations, except for the LEO case for which the error is increased by one order of magnitude to account for the faster motion of the object.
+Finally, for the GEO case the observed arc has a length of 127.4 deg (with uniformly spaced observations).